trollepierre/recontact_travel_blog/README.md

 You can run the API server independently of the client's development one.

+## Push and Skip CI

+Skipping pipeline is possible by passing either [ci skip] or [skip ci] tag in the first line of the body of the commit or the commit’s title as documented in [CircleCI docs](https://circleci.com/docs/2.0/skip-build/).

 ## Release to production

 The release to production process is as simple as running the command (from any branch):